- Produce too few sperm cells

 |Copyright © Nucleus Medical Media, Inc.|

-- Genetics diseases (such as, Klinefelter syndrome , Sertoli-Leydig cell syndrome)
+- Genetics diseases, such as Klinefelter syndrome and Sertoli-Leydig cell syndrome

 - Abnormal hormone levels

 - Physical abnormalities

 - Chronic diseases, such as sickle cell anemia

 - Exposure to toxic chemicals or heavy metals, such as lead